orbingol/NURBS-Python/README.rst

 I would like to thank my PhD adviser, `Dr. Adarsh Krishnamurthy <https://www.me.iastate.edu/faculty/?user_page=adarsh>`_, for his guidance and supervision throughout the course of this project.

+In addition, I would like to thank `all NURBS-Python contributors <CONTRIBUTORS.rst>`_ for their time and effort in fixing, extending and supporting this project.

 .. |DOI| image:: https://zenodo.org/badge/DOI/10.5281/zenodo.815010.svg